AvatarJoshi/copd_project/README.md

 ## Motivation

 COPD remains a threat to global public health and is the 4th leading cause of death in the United States.
 It has a negative impact on people's quality of life affecting daily activities and mental and emotional health.
 Therefore, we want to use the skills we learned from this bootcamp to create a model and visualization that can help predict the burden of COPD in US counties.
-Data visualizations and predict which COPD factors affect one's likelihood of developing COPD.

 ## Key Objectives